Attendance Area: a geographic area which defines the student population for which each school is responsible.

 - A student's choice of attending a school other than the one in whose attendance area he or she resides may be limited if any one of the following applies:

-- the school, in the judgment of the Principal and in consultation with the parents, cannot meet the needs of the student; or
+- the school, in the judgment of the principal and in consultation with the parents, cannot meet the needs of the student;

-- the student has not participated in the District's pre-enrolment process by submitting his/her District passport by the required date; or
+- the student has not participated in the Division's pre-enrolment process by submitting his/her Division passport by the required date; or

-- Principals, in consultation with District Planning staff, may establish closed boundaries or an optimal enrolment limit for their school or for one or more programs in their school.
+- Principals, in consultation with Division Planning staff, may establish closed boundaries or an optimal enrolment limit for their school or for one or more programs in their school. *See Addendum 4

-- Where a school has a closed boundary or an optimal enrolment limit, the sibling of a student already in attendance at a school shall be permitted to enrol in the same school if both siblings will be enrolled in the school at the same time, and the sibling wishing to enrol meets any relevant admission criteria. * See Addendum 1
+- Where a school has a closed boundary or an optimal enrolment limit, the sibling of a student already in attendance at a school shall be permitted to enrol in the same school if both siblings will be enrolled in the school at the same time, and the sibling wishing to enrol meets any relevant admission criteria. *See Addendums 2 and 4

 - A school or program with an optimal enrolment limit shall not contact students who were not successful in gaining admission through the random selection process referred to in number 11 above to offer enrolment for the upcoming year.